Chase Date: May 24, 2016

-I didn’t think we’d need to go to Dodge City, Kansas to see tornadoes.
-The target was going to be northwest of Woodward, possibly Buffalo or even into Kansas near Coldwater.
+I didn’t think we’d need to go all the way to Dodge City.
+The target (in my mind) was going to be northwest of Woodward, possibly Buffalo or even into Kansas near Coldwater.
 It all depended on where the outflow boundary/dryline intersection was.
-With a shortwave glancing from the NW, the further north that happened the better chances we could see some big tornadoes.
+With a shortwave glancing from the NW, the further north that happened the better chances we could see something impressive.

 We made great time, stopping in Woodward for a bathroom break, and then again in Buffalo where we ran into Adam Lucio and topped off our tank.
 The first signs of storm development was happening further northwest than I had expected south of Dodge City, but it was right on my target – where the OFB and Dryline came together.